gzpan/Translation-on-Tars-Documents/tars_tup.md

 ## 1.2.
 What can TUP do?

-1. Support java, c++ and other languages
+1.Support java, c++ and other languages

-2. Support for serialization and deserialization of objects
+2.Support for serialization and deserialization of objects

-3. Support protocol dynamic expansion
+3.Support protocol dynamic expansion

-4. Provide put/get generic interface to quickly implement client/server codec
+4.Provide put/get generic interface to quickly implement client/server codec

-5. Serialized data can be used for network transmission or persistent storage
+5.Serialized data can be used for network transmission or persistent storage

-6. Support the server that directly calls Tars
+6.Support the server that directly calls Tars

 ## 1.3.
 What can't TUP do?

-1. Only protocol encapsulation, no network layer
+1.Only protocol encapsulation, no network layer

-2. Data compression is not supported (can be processed at the business layer)
+2.Data compression is not supported (can be processed at the business layer)

-3. Does not support encryption protocol (can be processed at the business layer)
+3.Does not support encryption protocol (can be processed at the business layer)

 ## 1.4.
 Dependencies and constraints